D-Heger/mop-lang/documentation/SEMANTICS.md

 1. The instruction memory I is populated by parsing the source file
 2. The label table L is constructed by scanning for label definitions
 3. The stack S is initialized as empty: S = []
+4. The variable table V is initialized with 64 zero values: V = [0, 0, ..., 0]
-4. The program counter is set to 0: PC = 0
+5. The program counter is set to 0: PC = 0
-5. Input and output streams are bound to standard I/O
+6. Input and output streams are bound to standard I/O

 ### 3.2 Execution Cycle